skamithi/verify-tower-setup/README.md

 1. Mgmt UI access is available from all Tower nodes
 2. All Tower nodes can connect to the Postgres DB
-3. All Tower nodes are correctly configured into the RabbitMQ cluster
+3. All Tower nodes are listed in the Rabbitmq cluster

+This role is future proofed by auto detecting the Tower api version.

 Requirements
 ------------